Please Wait, Loading Content...

 In the first half of the 20th century, professional golfers were viewed as second-class citizens by the amateur elite who ruled the game in the USA.
 It was difficult for working players to gain membership at the country’s top clubs, while the nascent United States Golf Association showed no interest in promoting any prize-money competitions besides the US Open.

 It was Rodman Wanamaker, a successful retail entrepreneur in New York, who first grasped the enormous potential of professional golf.
-On January 7, 1916, he invited a number of leading pros, amateur stars and industry figures – including the great Walter Hagen – to a luncheon at the Taplow Club.
-That meeting led to the formation of the Professional Golfers’ Association of America a few moths later, on April 10.
+On January 17, 1916, he invited a number of leading pros, amateur stars, and industry figures – including the great Walter Hagen – to a luncheon at the Taplow Club.
+That meeting led to the formation of the Professional Golfers’ Association of America a few months later, on April 10.

-In a bid to differentiate itself from the US Open and other high-profile stroke events, the PGA Championship was run as a matchplay tournament for over 40 years.
+Initially, the PGA Championship was run as a matchplay tournament for over 40 years.
 During this period, it was not uncommon for players to complete over 200 holes in the space of a week.
-The old-fashioned and often-taxing nature of the format, combined with the growing influence of television networks that wanted more action on weekend broadcasts, forced organisers to adopt a standard 72-hole stroke competition from 1958 onwards.
+However, the taxing nature of matchplay, combined with the growing influence of television networks seeking more viewer-friendly formats, forced organizers to adopt a standard 72-hole stroke competition from 1958 onwards.

 Best bookmakers for USPGA Championship betting